Test-Taker Resources - Registration, Fees, and Retesting Information

 - High School ID Card

 - College/University ID Card

-The Chief Examiner of the GED Testing Center, where the infraction, occurred must notify the State GED Testing Administrator on the day of the infraction.
+The Proctor of the Pearson Vue Testing Center, where the infraction, occurred must notify the State GED® Testing Administrator on the day of the infraction.

-Test-takers caught cheating will be barred by the State GED Testing Administrator from testing at any Utah GED Testing Center for a period of at least three months from date of the infraction.
+Test-takers caught cheating will be barred by the State GED® Testing Administrator from testing at any Pearson Vue Testing Center for a period of at least three months from date of the infraction.

-Test-takers caught cheating must seek permission of the Chief Examiner of the GED Testing Center that they are seeking to access to restart the GED Tests.
+Test-takers caught cheating must seek permission of the Lead Proctor of the Pearson Vue Testing Center that they are seeking to access before rescheduling any test module.